Take Down (1979 film): Production

-Take Down was filmed primarily in Utah, at the old American Fork High School campus prior to its being demolished and rebuilt.
+Take Down was filmed primarily at the old American Fork High School in Utah, prior to the school's demolition and rebuilding.
 Scenes at other schools include a wrestling match shot at Murray High School in Murray, Utah.
-It was also filmed in Orem.
+It was also filmed in Orem, Utah.

 The movie was the first film produced by the American Film Consortium and had a budget of $2 million.
 Buena Vista Distribution Company acquired it for distribution, their first non-Disney release since Don't Look Now...
 We're Being Shot At! in 1969.
 This was the first film with a PG rating released by Disney, five years before they launched Touchstone Pictures to expand into the "adult" market.

 Release

 Take Down was initially released January 1979 in the Salt Lake City area by American Film.
 Disney then bought the film rights and released it March 2, 1979 in Northern and Southern California, the Carolinas and the Midwest and grossed $2 million, which was not in line with Disney's expectations.
 Taft International Pictures later acquired the film.